-To discuss with the Disability Advisor any concerns related to accommodations.
+- To discuss with the Disability Adviser any concerns related to accommodations.

-To submit tests for authorized students to the Test Center in a timely manner with complete instructions.
+- To submit tests for authorized students to the Test Center in a timely manner with

 Most Frequently Asked Faculty Questions

-1. What if a student identifies himself to me regarding an accommodation, but I have not received notification from the DSS advisor?
+1. What if a student identifies himself to me regarding an accommodation, but I have not received notification from the DSS adviser?

 Your are under no obligation to provide an accommodation for a student who has not identified him/herself and provided acceptable documentation through appropriate channels.
 Please refer the student to the DSS office on your campus.
 Although you, as the instructor, can alter assignments, requirements, etc. for any of your students, please be cautious about doing so in this situation because of the potential for legal complications.